Lerato-cloud9/Lerato-cloud9/README.md

 - Simple website or landing page ideas

 🤔 I’m looking for help with:
-- Making my projects more responsive for all devices
+- Making my projects more responsive to all devices
 - Writing cleaner CSS and improving layouts
 - Improving the look and feel of my portfolio